gh, we saw

 Park.
 We proceeded into the grounds along a small, tree-lined street

-Allee Nach Sanssouci.
+called Allee Nach Sanssouci.

 As this